scala-native/scala-native/README.md

 # Scala Native

 Scala Native is a new ahead-of-time compiler and lightweight managed runtime designed specifically for Scala.
-Project is current in pre-release stage.
+Project is currently in pre-release stage.
 [Follow us on twitter to be first to know about upcoming updates.](http://twitter.com/scala_native)